intermine/im-docs/docs/system-requirements/software/gradle/index.rst

 Webapp
 ----------------------------

 There are several ways to deploy your InterMine webapp.
-You can use `cargo` to deploy your webapp to an running Tomcat instance, or `gretty` to use an embedded tomcat instance.
-Run `./gradlew tasks` to see all the available tasks
+You can use `cargo` to deploy your webapp to a running Tomcat instance, or `gretty` to use an embedded Tomcat instance.
+Run `./gradlew tasks` to see all the available tasks.

 Deploy a webapp (cargo)